 The Aftermath of False Abuse Allegations in Family Court Cases

-As a family law practitioner, however, the cases I have seen that involve Child Protective Services are often cases where a parent has reported the other parent.
+As a family law practitioner, the cases I have seen that involve Child Protective Services are often cases in which a parent has reported the other parent.
 In some cases, this is legitimate, and necessary.
 Unfortunately, in a subsection of cases, it is used as a tool or a legal strategy to harm the other parent.
 Parents who engage in this type of psychological warfare often suffer from a personality disorder and are also extremely manipulative.

 Advertisement